No products in the cart.

 The process for creating most water-soluble CBD oils involves “nanoparticles” which simply means the CBD molecules have been broken down to a very tiny size with the intention of making them more easy to absorb.
 In light of this, “water compatible” or “emulsified” CBD might be a more accurate description than “water-soluble” CBD.

 However, what you may not be aware of, is the fact that additional ingredients and processing is necessary in order to achieve this nanoparticle sizing.
-Scientists are studying CBD oil for its many healing properties, and very little research has been done so far to compare nanoparticle CBD with pure, full-spectrum CBD oil.
 The nanoparticles are coated and bonded with additional components, and while scientists know that these types of nanoparticles react differently in the body, it is unclear at this stage whether it is the size of the particles or the added ingredients; and it’s also unclear whether there is any additional benefit to nanoparticles of CBD.

 Are you ready to give CBD oil a shot to see what it can do for your health and well-being?
 Click here to shop pure, full spectrum CBD oil from NuLeaf Naturals.
 Prefer to shop locally?
 NuLeaf Naturals has partnered with hundreds of local retailers and service providers who offer their pure CBD oil.
 Click here for an interactive map to find a retail partner near you.